Martha Hailey DuBose, Women of Mystery - The Lives and Works of Notable Women Crime Novelists(New York: St. Martin's Press, 2000.)

 Due to the lack of information from other sources, Tey's novels are often examined for insights into her character and experiences.
 While her books cannot fairly be called autobiographical, glimpses of Tey can be found in them.
 Hunting for these is a pleasant pastime, and mystery readers familiar with the few known facts of her life can join in the fun.
 By all accounts,Tey was an active and happy young person who was not particularly studious but who took great pleasure in gymnastics.
 Known as Bessie Mack to her school friends, she would "scamper off to the cloakroom, where upon an old set of parallel bars - housed there for no apparent reason - she delighted herself and others by turning somersaults, and performing various other acrobatics in a highly expert manner."

 She was educated at Inverness Royal Academy, and, from 1914 to 1917, at the Anstey Physical Training College in Erdington, Birmingham.
 (Her 1946 thriller, Miss Pym Disposes, was set in such a college.)
 During the war years she taught fitness classes for factory workers, and during her school holidays in Inverness she worked as a Volunteer Aid Detachment nurse in a local convalescent home, possibly at Leys Castle Auxiliary Hospital in Inverness.
-She taught briefly in schools in Liverpool and in Oban where she was injured in a gymnasium accident which she later used as a murder method in her novel Miss Pym Disposes.
+She taught briefly in schools in Liverpool and in Oban where she was injured in an accident at a co-educational school when some boys allowed the boom in the gymnasium to fall on her face.
+She later used this incident as a murder method in her novel Miss Pym Disposes.

 Tey started writing almost as soon as she could walk, according to a note from her literary agent, which also states that "writing was always her greatest amusement."
 She published short stories and poems during the late 1920s in Scottish newspapers and in the English Review.

-Tey's first detective novel, The Man in the Queue - dedicated 'To Brisena, who actually wrote it' - Brisena was a nickname she gave to her typewriter - was a highly accomplished piece of work for a beginner.
-Winning the Dutton Mystery Prize, it was published in 1929 under the pseudonym of Gordon Daviot—the name by which she preferred to be known, in both public and private.
-Daviot was the name of a district just outside Inverness where her family had frequently spent their holidays.
+Tey's first detective novel was The Man in the Queue and was dedicated 'To Brisena, who actually wrote it'.
+Brisena was a nickname she gave to her typewriter, possibly inspired by the British racehorse of the same name who was racing in the 1920s.
+It was a highly accomplished piece of work for a beginner.
+Gaining second prize in the Dutton Mystery Competition (which was won by N.A.
+Temple-Ellis's The Inconsistent Villains), it was published in 1929 under the pseudonym of Gordon Daviot., Daviot being the name of a district just outside Inverness where her family had frequently spent their holidays.
 For her seven other works in this genre she took the name Josephine Tey.
-Josephine Tey, which combines her mother's name with the surname of her English grandmother was first used in 1937 for Tey's second mystery, A Shilling for Candles.
+Josephine Tey, which combines her mother's name with the surname of an English grandparent from Suffolk was first used in 1937 for Tey's second mystery, A Shilling for Candles.
 All of her subsequent mystery novels were written as Tey.

-Many of the theatre personalities who appear in Tey's mysteries are unfavorably portrayed.
+Many of the theatre personalities who appear in Tey's mysteries are unfavourably portrayed.
 Among these is Edward Adrian, who appears in Miss Pym Disposes.
 Adrian, an ageing stage actor popularly esteemed as a "national treasure," is described as a "weary-looking creature who looks like a moulting eagle" and who likes to study himself in mirrors.
 His advances are spurned by Miss Lux, a medical lecturer at Lees Physical Training College who describes the theatre as an "out-moded convention" and who calls Shakespeare's Richard III a "criminal libel on a fine man, a blatant piece of political propaganda, and an extremely silly play" - a thesis that Tey argued at length in her most famous mystery, The Daughter of Time.

-Tey's plays, while well crafted and with shrewdly observed characters, lack the pace and tension of her thrillers.
+Tey's plays, while well crafted and with shrewdly observed characters, lack the pace and tension of her mystery novels.
 Her first, Richard of Bordeaux, was the most successful.
 It shows Richard II as an idealist, charming but wilful and immature.
 His speeches about the futility of war, and the pro-war arguments of his associates, reflect her own bitterness about the First World War.
 John Gielgud, who became a lifelong friend, took the title role and persuaded her to revise it considerably before its production in London's West End in 1932.
 It was enthusiastically received and ran for a year.
 Her later plays, however, fell below this promise.
 The Laughing Woman (1934), about the sculptor Henri Gaudier-Brzeska, was a failure.
 It was followed in the same year by Queen of Scots, with Laurence Olivier as Bothwell.
 This was more successful, though Gielgud, who had helped her rework it, felt that she made too much of the romantic Mary Stuart and failed to show her as intriguer and harlot also.
 The Stars Bow Down, with its biblical theme of Joseph and his brothers, was published in 1939, though it was another ten years before it was performed, at the Malvern festival.
 Another biblical play, The Little Dry Thorn, based on the story of Abraham and Sarah (published posthumously in Plays in 1953), received its first public performance in Glasgow in 1946.

 In both her biblical plays and her historical ones Tey made a point of making her characters speak in colloquial, even slangy, modern idiom.
 ‘They have some of the romantic glamour of the old historical melodramas, without the pseudo-period dialogue and fustian sentiment’, said John Gielgud in his preface to the 1953 edition of her plays.
 She was, he said, an elusive character who shunned photographers and publicity of all kinds and who gave no interviews to the press, was deeply reserved, and was ‘proud without being arrogant, and obstinate, though not conceited’ (Gielgud, 1.ix–xii).
 In the preface to his memoirs Gielgud gives some insight into the sort of person Josephine Tey was.
 "In spite of her innate shyness, and her dislike of staying in London for more than a few days at a time," he wrote, "Gordon is the most delightful author I have ever worked with in the theatre.
 She seems to have complete trust in everyone who is concerned in her plays, and does not interfere at all.
 She seldom comes near rehearsals until just before the first night, and her patience and consideration are limitless."

-No information about any romance that Tey may have had has come to light, although Sir John Gielgud suggests that she might have suffered a bereavement in World War I. However, Tey's novels feature a series of independent women who actively avoid marriage.
+No information about any romance that Tey may have had has come to light, although Sir John Gielgud suggested that she might have suffered a bereavement in World War I. However, Tey's novels feature a series of independent women who actively avoid marriage.
 In the words of Virginia Morris, their attitude, and that of Inspector Alan Grant, who appears in six of Tey's mysteries, implies that: "successful people do not seek fulfillment through others - including through marriage - but through themselves."
 The author seems to have held similar views.